digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-6.md

 * Perform a communication with the manufacturing equipment via MODBUS.
 * Will not attend biweekly 6 metting due Dr. Appointment.

+#### Claudio
+* Finished Phd presentation and paperwork
+* Might not attend upcoming weekly meetings due to holidays.

 Meeting Minutes
 ===============